No. As a Washington resident, you owe cigarette tax and use tax if you purchase, possess, or distribute untaxed cigarettes in this state.

 How does Washington State enforce the cigarette tax?

-The Department of Revenue and Liquor Control Board work together to educate consumers of their tax libility and to collect the taxes due.
+The Department of Revenue and Liquor and Cannabis Board work together to educate consumers of their tax libility and to collect the taxes due.

 The Jenkins Act is a federal law enacted in 1949 that requires sellers of cigarettes to provide information on each sale to states where goods are shipped.
 Under this act, companies that ship cigarettes to buyers in Washington State must send the Department of Revenue the name, address and quantity purchased for every cigarette buyer in this state.